These are the countries where novel coronavirus cases have been confirmed worldwide - Local News 8

 According to Golikova, Russia will begin evacuating its citizens from the Chinese provinces of Wuhan and Hubei, where there are 300 and 341 Russians respectively.

-Singapore reported one new case of the novel coronavirus on Friday, taking the national total of confirmed cases to 86, according to a news release by the country’s Ministry of Health.
+Singapore reported three new cases of coronavirus on February 22, bringing the national total to 89.

-The new confirmed case involves a 24-year-old male Singapore national who lives in Singapore.
-He has no recent travel history.
+One of the new cases is a 32-year-old man who was evacuated from Wuhan on February 9th.
+The remaining two cases are a 30-year-old woman and a 41-year-old man, neither of whom had traveled to China recently, according to the Ministry of Health.

-South Korea reported an additional 87 coronavirus cases on Saturday, bringing the country’s total to 433, according to the South Korean Centers for Disease Control and Prevention (KCDC).
+Out of these 89 confirmed cases, 49 cases have recovered and been discharged from hospital.

-Cases in the country have surged after more than 220 new infections were reported in 24 hours.
-Nearly half of the total cases are associated with a religious group in the south of the country.
+South Korea reported another 231 coronavirus cases on February 24, bringing the national total to 833 and the death toll to seven.
+More than half of total cases are linked to a religious group in the south of the country.

-A fourth military member has been infected with coronavirus on Saturday, according to the country’s Defense Ministry.
+The seventh death happened on February 23, and was a 62-year-old man, said officials.

 Spain (at least 2 cases)